 This course is designed to prepare students to lead and instruct American Red Cross Swimming and Water Safety programs.
 Successful completion of this course will provide the student the opportunity to become a Certified American Red Cross Swimming and Water Safety Instructor.
 This class will be held on and off campus.
+Prerequisite: HLEX 1132 or permission of instructor.
 Lab fee required.
 Spring.